Debt Collection Law

 Does an expired statute of limitations erase the debt?

 No. An expired limitations period bars the lawsuit, but the debt still exists.
 It can still appear on a credit report for its own separate reporting window, be sold to a debt buyer, and be pursued through lawful, non-litigation collection.
-“Time-barred” means a court suit can be defended against, not that the obligation has disappeared.
+Time-barred means a court suit can be defended against, not that the obligation has disappeared.

 When does the clock start?